acbsp/bonafide.guru/en/contents.rst

-Already before His departure to America, living in a very plain way in the historical medieval temple Radha-Damodar, Srila Prabhupada began to work on His masterpiece - a multivolume translation and commentary to "Srimad-Bhagavatam" ("Bhagavata-purana"), the classical philosophical scripture on Sanskrit, which consists of eighteen thousand verses.
+Already before His departure to America, living in a very plain way in the historical medieval temple Radha-Damodar, Srila Prabhupada began to work on His masterpiece - a multivolume translation and commentary to "Śrīmad Bhāgavatam" ("Bhagavata-purana"), the classical philosophical scripture on Sanskrit, which consists of eighteen thousand verses.
-Having published first three volumes of "Srimad-Bhagavatam" Srila Prabhupada went to America and within few years released more than sixty volumes of translation, commentaries and overview essays of the Indian classical works on philosophy and religion.
+Having published first three volumes of "Śrīmad Bhāgavatam" Srila Prabhupada went to America and within few years released more than sixty volumes of translation, commentaries and overview essays of the Indian classical works on philosophy and religion.
 His works are currently